binkley/modern-java-practices/README.md

 ## Your project

-There are several helpful steps in setting up a new project, or in refurbishing an existing project.
-Some things to strive for in your projects:
+There are simple ways to make your project great.
+Some goals to strive for:

 * Visitors and new developers get off to a quick start, and can understand what the build does (if they are interested)